 Who you are may be very different from who you think you are

 As a single, it's important for you to know who you are.
-Many influences are trying to tell you, but only you can cut to the truth.

 You may think you already know.
 I hope you do.
 But by the time you read this article, you may need to revisit your concept of yourself.